PedroPauloM/Pedro-Paulo-SQL/README.md

+## RockbusterSQL
+A data analysis project using PostgreSQL to analyze data from a fictional movie rental company, Rockbuster Stealth.
-# RockbusterSQL
+# Objective
-Um projeto de análise de dados usando PostgreSQL para analisar dados de uma locadora de filmes fictícia, Rockbuster Stealth.